DutchCryptoDad/SecureFreqtradeServer/README.md

-These steps help you to secure your Freqtrade server.
+These steps help you to secure your Freqtrade server on a LINUX system.

 !!!
 WARNING !!!